It was February 1901 and the news spread through Ottawa with the fading winter light: The Queen is dead.

 Under her rule, Queen Elizabeth II reigned over the dissolution of the largest empire the world has ever known.
-In that time, half of the 32 countries that make up the Commonwealth have removed the monarch as head of state.
+In that time, many of the 53 countries that make up the Commonwealth have removed the monarch as head of state.
 Of the remaining 16 realms, several — including Australia, Jamaica and Barbados — have seriously considered a similar royal abolition.

 A royal blind spot

 If there’s one thing monarchists and republicans can agree on, it’s the threat of public ignorance.
 Most Canadians have no idea what role the monarchy plays in Canada, or don’t care.
 One 2008 poll reported that only 24 percent of Canadians could correctly name their head of state.

 “When there's no longer a significant understanding of the monarchy, then down the road it's easy to say, ‘why do we bother even having this thing, if we're not doing anything with it anyway?’" said Robert Finch, Dominion Chairman of the Monarchy League of Canada.